Josverl/micropython-stubs/docs/22_vscode.md

 Without the configuration it will only look for the stdlib stubs in the typeshed stubs that are shipped with Pyright.

 ## Sample VSCode configuration file.

+VSCode allows the configuration to be set on ***workspace*** , folder or *user* level.
+I prefer setting it per workspace or folder as that allows different settings for different projects, but you could do either.

 The below configuration combines the above settings.